 It was an eye opener for me.
 When we started our RPA journey, I realised that actually, there were lots of things that we could do better.
 We were having a lot of people spending a lot of time doing the same things as they were doing since 2001, and we were not aware that there were other ways of dealing with it and we were missing clear opportunities.

 The company started working with the consultancy firm Deloitte.
 Deloitte came to the SSC and, alongside the internal team, started identifying potential tasks and processes that could be automated and the benefits this could bring.
-The Deloitte team stayed with the internal team on a daily basis, understanding what they did, what tasks they worked on and how much time they spent on those tasks.
+The Deloitte team stayed with the internal team daily, understanding what they did, what tasks they worked on and how much time they spent on those tasks.

 The consultancy firm wrote up a detailed report for Sonae Arauco’s team with a number of important outcomes.
-Firstly, they realized that they were performing a lot of tasks that were redundant, that weren’t required.
-They also identified a number of tasks that were ripe for automation.
+First, they realized that they were performing a lot of tasks that were redundant, that weren’t required.
+They also identified a few tasks that were ripe for automation.
 Importantly, as the Deloitte team had embedded themselves within the SSC’s team, all the numbers and conclusions that they produced could be immediately validated by Sonae Arauco.

 UiPath’s ease of use is a big plus point.
 The fact that I could take one person that has no experience whatsoever in handling this type of software, and train that person into becoming capable of implementing a software solution somewhere in and outside the company, is huge benefit in terms of people development, and giving people the confidence to do things they normally wouldn’t.

 The company continued to implement pilot projects and started to build up a number of case studies that they used to persuade department heads to implement RPA.
-As of December 2020, Sonae Arauco deploy 30 robots and automate over 8,000 hours per year, saving over €185,000.
+As of December 2020, Sonae Arauco deployed 30 robots and automated over 8,000 hours per year, saving over €185,000.

 Not only are RPA robots being used on regular tasks and processes, but teams are now deploying RPA robots on ad-hoc, one-off tasks.
 For instance, the IT team deployed RPA on a one-off basis to gather information from multiple systems.
-Previously, this would have taken three persons over three months to complete, yet with RPA they were able to assign a robot who could complete the task much quicker.
+Previously, this would have taken three persons over three months to complete, yet with RPA, they could assign a robot who could complete the task much quicker.